Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin

 The Objective is $\max \lp \fvar{v_f}{f}{v_0}{0} - \fvar{v_0}{f}{v_0}{0} \rp $.

-\subsection{$\plpcut_c$: A PLP That Computes Bounds on The Burstiness of Flows at Cuts}
+\subsection{$\plpcut_c$: For Bounds on The Burstiness of Flows at Cuts}

-The goal of $\plpcut_c(\beta_c, d_c)$ is to find valid bounds on the burstiness for flows of class $c$ at cuts, i.e., to compute valid values for $\zcutc$.
+$\plpcut_c(\beta_c, d_c)$ finds valid bounds on the burstiness for flows of class $c$ at cuts (i.e., $\zcutc$).
 We assume for each node $v$, a convex, piece-wise linear service curve (i.e., $\beta_c$) and a per-node delay bounds (i.e., $d_c$) are provided.

 Let $\fcutc$ be the set of cut flows of class $c$.
-For each flow $f \in \fcutc$, we define a variable $\xvar{f}$ that represents the burstiness of the arrival curve of flow $f$ at its source. $\plpcut_c$ is constructed as follows: For each cut flow $f \in \fcutc$, a fresh set of time and process variables is defined, and all constraints of $\plpb_{f,c}$, defined in Section \ref{app:plpb}, are added to the set of constraints of $\plpcut_c$; The common variables between constraints of different cut flows are only $\xvar{f}$ variables.
-Then, $\plpcut_c$ maximizes the sum of all $\xvar{f}$ variables; it is shown that in \cite[Theorems 7 and 8]{plp}, if the solution is bounded, the values of $\xvar{f}$ in the solution, are valid bounds on the burstiness of cut flows.
+For each flow $f \in \fcutc$, we define a variable $\xvar{f}$ that represents the burstiness of the arrival curve of flow $f$ at its source. $\plpcut_c$ is constructed as follows: For each cut flow $f \in \fcutc$, a fresh set of time and process variables is defined, and all constraints of $\plpb_{f,c}$ (see Section \ref{app:plpb}) are added to the set of constraints of $\plpcut_c$; The common variables between constraints of different cut flows are only $\xvar{f}$ variables.
+Then, $\plpcut_c$ maximizes the sum of all $\xvar{f}$ variables; \cite[Theorems~7,8]{plp} shows that if the solution is bounded, the values of $\xvar{f}$ in the solution, are valid bounds on the burstiness of cut flows.